hyperledgendary/full-stack-asset-transfer-guide/docs/CloudReady/20-fabric.md

 ```

-- Extract the network x509 certificates:
+- Extract the network crypto material
 ```shell
 # todo: ssh + tar.
 Do NOT use a volume share to the host OS.